baranovart/sony_careers_scraper_analyzer/README.txt

-Sony Scraper Analyzer
+Sony and Adobe Scraper Analyzer

-This script scrapes job postings from Sony Interactive Entertainment's Greenhouse job board, filters them based on keywords, downloads job descriptions, and analyzes how well a resume matches the scraped jobs.
+This script scrapes job posting role names from PSN's Greenhouse and Adobe job boards, filters them based on keywords, downloads job descriptions, and analyzes how well a resume matches the scraped jobs.

 Features